 Q. In addition to food tours, you also offer a Mahjong course, a popular Chinese game played with sets of tiles.
 Will you consider creating other courses in future to promote local arts and culture, for example: Cantonese opera or Cantonese language courses?

 The reason I offered the Mahjong course was actually out of necessity.
-My food tour business came to a standstill since the violent protest broke out in 2019 followed by COVID pandemic in 2020.
+My food tour business came to a standstill since the violent protest broke out in 2019.
 It was around the time that one of my corporate clients contacted me to give her a Mahjong lesson, because she saw me playing it all the time in my Instagram stories and wanted to support my business during the difficult times.

 I went on to teach her and her 3 other friends.
 She loved the lesson so much and began to spread words about my Mahjong lesson.
 The next thing I knew, I received more than 20 enquiries about the lesson!
 This is how my Mahjong lesson started.
 I am so grateful for the outpouring support I’ve received from all my past guests, and my mahjong classes requests are mostly all through word of mouth.
 It means the world to me and helped me stay afloat in this critical time.
 And it’s been the most fabulous pivot because I LOVE MAHJONG!

 I prefer doing something that I have an expertise in.
 I have little knowledge in Cantonese opera, and I don’t think I have the needed credibility to teach Cantonese language, so I would leave it to experts to do these.

 Q. What would be your ideal 24 hours in Hong Kong?